Create a Reddit account? Check.

 If you want your marketing efforts to deliver awesome results, you need to know your audience from top to bottom.
 This includes not only their interests and hobbies but also their social media habits.

-To maximize your chances of getting noticed, it’s important to time your posts properly.
-Most marketers will tell you that the best times to post on Reddit are Monday, Saturday, and Sunday mornings.
-And while posts that were submitted during these times do tend to perform best, factoring in the subreddit and your target audience will give you the most optimal results.
+To maximize your chances of getting noticed, it’s important to time your posts properly to line up with Reddit traffic.
+Most marketers will tell you that the best times to post on Reddit are Monday, Saturday, and Sunday mornings, between 6am and 8am EST. And while posts that were submitted during these times do tend to perform best, factoring in the subreddit and your target audience will give you the most optimal results.

 Let’s go back to this example.
 Most resources on the internet will tell you that: